Triangle

 Sports Placements and Applied Practice 1 30 credits

-This module will develop your experience and build your confidence in working within a sport's multidisciplinary healthcare team.
-You'll undergo a placement which will help you understand your duty of care to an athlete in the sports setting, and gain skills in the management of sporting injuries at various stages, ranging from pitch side care to long-term injury recovery and return to sports.
+This module is to develop your experience and build your confidence in working within a sport’s multidisciplinary healthcare team.
+Understanding their duty of care to an athlete in the sports setting and enhancing their knowledge and skills in the management of sporting injuries at various stages, ranging from immediate pitch side care to long-term injury recovery and return to sports.

 Rehabilitation Research Methods 20 credits